First Day Off To College + Huge Surprise

 I was going to be one of the many students living inside the dorms—for me, the Freshman dorms—which were definitely not the cream of the crop accommodation.
 Next, I would meet my roommate, the funniest student from Japan.

-He arrived very late and drove up in an old Lincoln Continental with his music blazing.
+He arrived very late and drove up in an old Lincoln Continental with his music blasting.
 He opened the Trunk and pulled out a small refrigerator and a suitcase of clothes.
 Oh, let’s not forget the case of beer he had, too.
 I asked him, “Why such a Big Car?”
 He replied, “I’m going to live largely; I’m in AMERICA, after all.”
 Great Attitude.
 He Reminded me of the DUDE in THE BIG LEBOWSKI -movie.

 I was thrilled that Mom was driving me there; she felt honored to be on the school Board of Regents.
 I used to joke that I was her very first recruit, as she had to bring in students.
-Mom received the invitation from one of the founders of California Lutheran School, Carl, who has known her since they were four years old and met at Sunday school in Hollywood, California.
+Mom received the invitation from Carl, one of the founders of California Lutheran School, who had known her since they were four years old and met at Sunday school in Hollywood, California.
 They remained close friends throughout their lives, and Carl also sat on our family’s Board of Directors.

 I had visited the school once for an hour, during which the President gave me a tour alongside my mom.
 At the same time, he was seeking her support for cash donations.

 We pulled out of the driveway and began our two-hour, 30-minute drive.
-We went down Hawthorne Boulevard and made a right turn on 190th Street. ( This is the same Street where I crashed my parents’’ car in the rain.)
+We went down Hawthorne Boulevard and made a right turn on 190th Street. ( This is the same Street where I crashed my parents’ car in the rain.)
 We were only 15 minutes from home when she pulled into a Car dealership and said she needed to go to the restroom.
 Okay.

-As she got out, she said, “Why don’t you go look at cars and pick out one you think I would like.”
-It wasn’t long before I found a beautiful White 2 door Monte Carlo with an electric sunroof and a slapstick automatic.
+As she got out, she said, “Why don’t you go look at cars and pick out one you think I would like?”
+It wasn’t long before I found a beautiful White 2-door Monte Carlo with an electric sunroof and a slapstick automatic.

 Mom, are you serious?
 You're keeping the Caddie, and I'm keeping the Monte?
 “Yes, Ollie, drive safely.
 You have to check in soon.”
 I still had over a 2-hour drive, but my Gosh, it was mine.
 I was totally shocked and excited at the same time.